arnowelzel/lightbox-photoswipe/readme.txt

 To avoid any confusion: this plugin was published with the agreement of Dmitry Semenov.

+== Screenshots ==

+1. Configuration options in the backend
+2. Example for the use in the frontend

 == Changelog ==

 = 1.50 =